CTCMS-UQ/CTCMS-UQ.github.io/_data_tutorials/data_management_uq.md

 Full documentation for Rclone can also be found on the project's website: <https://rclone.org/>.

 ## AARNet CloudStor
+**IMPORTANT UPDATE 31/10/2022:** AARNet has [announced that Cloudstor will be decomissioned at the end of 2023](https://support.aarnet.edu.au/hc/en-us/articles/5697089309711).
+Any data still on the service at that point will be lost, so if you use CloudStor then start transferring your data off the service ASAP so you're not caught out.

 [CloudStor](https://www.aarnet.edu.au/cloudstor) is a cloud storage platform for research data provided by AARNet - Australia's Academic and Research Network.
 [AARNet](https://www.aarnet.edu.au/who-we-are) maintains the IT and communications infrastructure used by Australian universities and research